 I started on a very low dose of Cabergoline which is a drug used in larger quantities to help Parkinson’s sufferers.
 More blood tests and there was no real change, double the dose, more blood tests and positive signs, the prolactin was dropping, testosterone on the up, I felt different and I was starting to feel good.

 After about 3 months on this dose (two tiny tablets a week) I was better than normal, I was fitter, getting really fit again and I had urges, you know those sexual feelings.
-However, those feelings were now not towards my wife and although I didn’t do anything about them as in seeing someone else, I had to eventually face up to the fact that I was having thoughts about other women.
+However, those feelings were now not towards my wife and I started seeing someone else.
+I suppose as she has not been supportive through the beginnings of my illness, all was lost.

 Unfortunately, my marriage didn’t survive the problem, but I did and everything is good.